 Other supplements to a comprehensive landscaping insurance policy can include:

-WHY Landscaping Businesses Need Coverage
+Why Landscaping Businesses Need Commercial Insurance

 Example #3: A severe thunderstorm blows through your town and limbs from a tree break your store window and cause significant property damage.
-Your property insurance will provide coverage to replace the broken window.
+Your insurance company will provide coverage to replace the broken window.